Smart Support··18 min read

 The Economics of Support Speed

-Support speed is not just a customer experience metric — it is a direct cost driver.
+Support speed is not just a customer experience metric — it is a direct cost driver with a calculable return on investment.

 The average inbound support call handled by a human agent costs between £8 and £18 depending on complexity and industry.
 A chat interaction handled by AI costs a fraction of that — typically under £0.50.
 When you multiply those savings across tens of thousands of contacts per year, the financial case for sub-30-second AI resolution is overwhelming.

 Industry research consistently shows that 73% of customers prefer to solve product problems themselves rather than contact support — provided self-service tools are fast, accurate, and relevant to their specific product.
-A Salesforce State of the Connected Customer report found that 61% of customers would rather use self-service for simple issues than speak with a human agent, with the preference rising sharply among customers aged 18–34.
-The friction point is almost never the customer's willingness to self-serve; it is the quality of the tools available to them.
+The friction point is almost never the customer's willingness to self-serve; it is the quality and contextual relevance of the tools available to them.

 How to Achieve Sub-30-Second Support